bellafaulk/CS4346-Image-Classification/README.md

 ## How to Run the Project

-Clone the project, then naviagte to the root directory (the folder that contains the `src/` directory), then run:
+Clone the project, navigate to the root directory (the folder that contains the `src/` directory), then run:

 python -m src.main